soliantconsulting/fm-odata-client/README.md

     ````

 This will give you a connection instance which allows you to issue queries against the OData API.

+### Note about FileMaker related OData issues

+At the time of writing, the FileMaker OData API suffers an issue where it incorrectly includes unescaped newline
+characters in JSON responses.
+If you are using a version affected by this issue, you can set the third parameter of the
+`Connection` constructor to `true` to enable lax parsing which will work around this issue.

 ### Listing all databases